tracel-ai/burn/burn-book/src/advanced/backend-extension/custom-wgpu-kernel.md

 gradients for both input tensors and the bias, which are registered for consumption by subsequent operation nodes.

-The only remaining part is to implement our autodiff-decorated backend trait for our WGPUBackend.
+The only remaining part is to implement our autodiff-decorated backend trait for our WGPU Backend.

 ```rust, ignore
 impl<G: GraphicsApi, F: FloatElement, I: IntElement> AutodiffBackend for Autodiff<Wgpu<G, F, I>>